aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - 😊 decouples modules;
 - 👯 high level modules should not depend on low level modules – both should depend on abstractions;
-- 🙅 abstractions shouldn't depend on concrete implementation;
+- 🙅 abstractions shouldn't depend on concrete implementations;
 - 🤗 concrete implementations should depend upon abstractions;

 What power does it provide?